UoA-eResearch/HackyHour/_posts/2020-06-03-tips-tricks-meetup.md

 ---
 layout: post
-title:  "Tools, Tips and Tricks Zoom Sessions"
-date:   2020-06-03 16:55:34 +1200
+title:  "Tools, tips & tricks - a new series for Hacky Hour!"
+permalink: /tips-tricks-sessions/
 ---

 Kia ora!

-*Have you got messy research data that you wish you could tidy up faster?*

-*Is Python scripting bringing you down?*
+*Are you buried under a pile of messy research data?*

+*Are Python errors making you regret your life choices?*

+*Want to connect with others using the same tools?*

-Join us for informal online Tools, Tips and Tricks Zoom Sessions over the next few weeks!
-It's a series of online meetups for researchers at the University of Auckland to come together and share digital research skills in a friendly and accessible way.
+Then join us for informal series of online **tools, tips & tricks** sessions over the next few weeks.

+These sessions are designed so postgraduate students and researchers at the University of Auckland can come together and share digital research skills in an accessible way.

-Each session will focus on a particular tool or data type.
-It will start with a quick presentation followed by an opportunity for all to share their experiences and connect with others with similar interests
+Each session will focus on a particular tool or data type: sometimes it’ll be an introduction and sometimes tips for the more adventurous users.
+Either way, it’ll be friendly and interactive.
+Sessions start with a quick presentation followed by an opportunity for the community to share their experiences and connect with others with similar interests or problems.
+Presenters are postgraduate students, researchers, and Centre for eResearch staff who wrangle these tools in the wild.

-The presentations will be made by postgraduate students and researchers who are working with the tools, and staff at Centre for eResearch who have worked with researchers using those tools.

-These sessions will happen on the [Hacky Hour@Auckland Zoom meeting room](https://auckland.zoom.us/j/9328250646).
+There's no need to register, just come along by going to the [Hacky Hour@Auckland Zoom meeting room](https://auckland.zoom.us/j/9328250646).
+All welcome!

 |                                    | Time             |
 |-------------------------------------------|------------------|